ishanpeshkar/Sentinel/ReadMe.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details. -->

-# 🔐 Sentinel – AI-Powered Safety Heatmap Platform
+# 🔐 Sentinel – AI-Powered Crowdsourced Safety Heatmap Platform

 **Sentinel** is a **full-stack, microservice-based web application** that provides **real-time, crowd-sourced safety insights**.
 By combining **AI-driven sentiment analysis**, **Generative AI summaries**, and **dynamic geospatial visualization**, Sentinel empowers users to make **safer, smarter decisions** about their environment.